rsxdalv/tts-generation-webui/README.md

 ## Changelog
+May 10:
+* Enable the possibility of reusing history prompts from older generations.
+Save generations as npz files.
+Add a convenient method of reusing any of the last 3 generations for the next prompts.
+Add a button for saving and collecting history prompts under /voices. https://github.com/rsxdalv/tts-generation-webui/pull/10

 May 4:
 * Long form generation (credits to https://github.com/suno-ai/bark/blob/main/notebooks/long_form_generation.ipynb and https://github.com/suno-ai/bark/issues/161)
 * Adapt to fixed env var bug